hoskey76/AzureLabs/Lab 01 - Create an Azure Resource/README.md

+# Create an Azure Resource
+## Overview

+In this lab, you’ll use the Azure portal to create a resource.
+The main focus here is observing how Azure resource groups populate with created resources.

 ## ⚠️ Cost & Resource Disclaimer

 These labs and projects are designed with free or low-cost Azure resources whenever possible.
 If you attempt to replicate them in your own Azure environment, be aware that **some costs may be incurred depending on your configuration and resource choices**.